Andi Lila: Return to PAS Giannina

-On 25 March 2017, Lila was recorded making fun with a certain Greek priest while on international duties.
-This led the club to ask for his contract to be terminated.
-Three days later, he reacted and apologised for the incident, stating that his behaviour was "extremely inappropriate".
-Lila then went to personally meet the priest and to apologize to him in person, also giving him a gift.
-On 1 April, he was left on bench in the 1–1 home draw versus Xanthi.
-He returned on the starting lineup four days later by playing 64 minutes in the 3–0 loss at Veria, and scored his first of the campaign later that month, an opener in an eventual 1–1 home draw against AEK Athens in the matchday 30.
-He concluded his 6th season with the club by making 22 appearances in all competitions.
+On 25 March 2017, Lila was involved in an incident during international duty, after being recorded making inappropriate remarks toward a Greek priest.
+Following the incident, PAS Giannina reportedly considered terminating his contract.
+Three days later, he issued a public apology, later meeting the priest in person to apologise and resolve the matter.
+On 1 April, Lila was an unused substitute in the 1–1 home draw against Xanthi.
+He returned to the starting lineup four days later, playing 64 minutes in a 3–0 away defeat to Veria.
+Later that month, Lila scored his first goal of the season, opening the scoring in a 1–1 home draw against AEK Athens on matchday 30.
+He concluded his sixth season with the club with 22 appearances in all competitions.